 This involves using several sampling plates each exposed to 10.5m3 of air over a 15 minute period.
 Peripheral sampling locations under the canopy are also monitored during the theatre list.

-Following monitoring, the sample plates are incubated and enumerated by IOM in our UKAS accredited microbiological laboratory.
+Following monitoring, the sample plates are incubated and enumerated in a microbiological laboratory.

 At wound site, monitoring is frequently undertaken to provide assurance that the UCV canopy and clinical procedures are effective in controlling the level of bacteria at wound sites particularly deep wounds such as occur during orthopaedic hip and knee replacement surgery.